 Yes.
 You can buy foreign currency 45 days ahead of your date of travel.

-You can carry foreign currency worth up to $3000 as cash, however the best way to carry foreign currency is travel cards.
+You can carry foreign currency worth up to $3000 as cash, however the best way to carry foreign currency is forex cards.

 There is no validity period for Traveller’s Cheques – if unused, you can use them on your next trip abroad as well.